PeridexisErrant/DF-Walkthrough/chapters/chap08-defences-traps.rst

 produce a few fearsome trap components to fit out some weapon traps – think spinning disks from Indiana Jones!
 So follow along:

-* Find your wood furnace, hit “q” and “a” for “add task”.
+* Find your wood furnace, hit :kbd:`q`, :kbd:`a`
-* Select “Make Charcoal”.
+* Select :guilabel:`Make Charcoal`, on :kbd:`r` repeat.
-* Queue up a full list of Charcoal.
-* Wait until your list is half-empty.
-Fill it some more!
+* With the job selected, :kbd:`Alt`-:kbd:`w` to open workflow.
+  Set this to keep 5 to 10 charcoal bars available.
-* Now go to the smelter, and try to “a”, “Add new task”.
-You will now see a list of the tasks available at this workshop.
+* Now go to the smelter, and try to :kbd:`a`, :guilabel:`Add new task`.
+  You'll see a list of the tasks available at this workshop.
 Note, the tasks will change as you uncover more ores or deplete older ores.
 For interest, note that you can set the workshop to melt objects you wish to dispose of (turns the object back into a metal bar).
 More on that some other time.
-* Chose “Smelt Magnetite Ore”, hit “enter”.
-Magnetite contains iron, this will turn those sparkly rocks lying around to iron bars.
+* Chose :guilabel:`Smelt Magnetite Ore`, hit :kbd:`Enter`.
+Magnetite is
+  a form of iron ore, so some of the rocks lying around will become iron bars.
 * Fill the queue and then fill it again (or build another smelter and fill both queues).
-* Try and make sure your charcoal production keeps up with the smelting.
-If it falls behind your smelt task will be cancelled and you’ll have to reissue it.
 * Once we’re done with this tutorial why not go and smelt all of that native platinum ore you saw on the list as well?
 If you’ve dug downstairs out you may have gold to smelt too!